 Every parent wants their kid to grow up to become a successful adult.
-But unfortunately most of the parents are not equipped with the right parenting tools that will ensure the same.
+Most of the parents are not equipped with the right parenting tools that will ensure the same.
 This post gives you insights into what parents of successful kids do.
 If you are looking for some guidance on how to raise your kids into successful, healthy and happy adults, read on.

-According to research and psychology, the parents of successful kids have these 9 traits in common.
+According to research and psychology, the parents of successful kids have these 10 traits in common.

-1) They make the kids do their own chores
+1. They make the kids do their own chores

 Julie Lythcott-Haims, author of “How to Raise an Adult”, mentioned in a TED talk,